ronnyppp/cuny_wellness_hub_app_/README.md

 - **Support Groups:** Join or create support groups to collaborate with fellow students.
 - **Journaling:** Maintain a personal journal for tracking academic and personal progress.
 - **School Events:** Stay updated on upcoming school events and activities.
+- **Resources:** Easily access mental health articles on topics like mindfulness or CBT.

 ## Technologies Used